Rust-Bytes/weekly-challenges/src/introduction.md

 ### Support Rust Bytes

-You're Rust Bytes biggest fans, and we love to see it!
+You're Rust Bytes biggest fans, and we love to see it.

 Here’s how you can help spread the word:

 - ❤️ Recommend [Rust Bytes](https://weeklyrust.substack.com/) to your friends.
 - 🤳 Connect with us on our socials: [X](https://x.com/intent/user?screen_name=rustaceans_rs), [Rustaceans Publication](https://medium.com/rustaceans).